apache/flink/docs/dev/table/sqlClient.md

 ### Starting the SQL Client CLI

 The SQL Client scripts are also located in the binary directory of Flink.
 [In the future](sqlClient.html#limitations--future), a user will have two possibilities of starting the SQL Client CLI either by starting an embedded standalone process or by connecting to a remote SQL Client Gateway.
-At the moment only the `embedded` mode is supported.
+At the moment only the `embedded` mode is supported，default mode value `embedded`.
 You can start the CLI by calling:

 {% highlight bash %}
-./bin/sql-client.sh embedded
+./bin/sql-client.sh embedded(default mode value embedded)
 {% endhighlight %}

 By default, the SQL Client will read its configuration from the environment file located in `./conf/sql-client-defaults.yaml`.
 See the [configuration part](sqlClient.html#environment-files) for more information about the structure of environment files.